microsoft/YamUI/src/components/PreviewCard/PreviewCard.md

 />
 ```

-Editable with an onClick handler:
+Editable with onClick and onRemove handlers:

 ```js { "props": { "data-description": "editable with onclick" } }
 <PreviewCard